overturetool/overturetool.github.io/_workshops/16th-Overture-Workshop.md

 ---
 layout: default
 title: The 16th Overture Workshop
-date: 2018-07-18
+date: 2018-07-14
 location: Oxford, UK
 ---
 # THE 16TH OVERTURE WORKSHOP: New Capabilities and Applications for Model-based Systems Engineering

-The 16th Overture Workshop will be held on 18 or 19 July 2018 (TBC) in association with the [Federated Logic Conference (FLoC) 2018](http://www.floc2018.org/) and the [22nd International Symposium on Formal Methods (FM 2018)](http://www.fmeurope.org/?p=613).
+The 16th Overture Workshop will be held on Saturday 14 July 2018 in association with the [Federated Logic Conference (FLoC) 2018](http://www.floc2018.org/) and the [22nd International Symposium on Formal Methods (FM 2018)](http://www.fmeurope.org/?p=613).

 The  16th Overture Workshop is the latest in a series of workshops around the Vienna Development Method (VDM), the open-source project